Taylor Smith (soccer, born 1993): North Carolina Courage, 2021–2022

 On December 7, 2020, Smith was acquired by North Carolina Courage in a trade for Ally Watt.
 She parted ways with the club on June 21, 2022.

-NJ/NY Gotham FC, 2022–
+NJ/NY Gotham FC, 2022–2024

 On June 24, 2022, NJ/NY Gotham FC signed Smith off waivers.

+Loan to Brighton & Hove Albion, 2024

+On January 31, 2023, Smith signed for Brighton & Hove Albion on loan for the remainder of the season.

+Brooklyn FC, 2024–2025

+On August 1, 2024, Smith joined Brooklyn FC ahead of their inaugural season in the USL Super League.
+Smith departed Brooklyn FC by mutual consent in January 2025.

+León, 2025–

+Smith joined Mexican club León in February 2025.

 International career

 In January 2017, Smith was called into training camp for the United States women's national soccer team for the first time by head coach Jill Ellis.
 She earned her first cap for the team on July 27 when she started in the right back defender position during a match in Seattle against Australia at the 2017 Tournament of Nations.

-Smith was named to the U.S roster for the 2018 SheBelieves Cup, she started two games as the United States won the tournament for the second time.
+Smith was named to the U.S. roster for the 2018 SheBelieves Cup, she started two games as the United States won the tournament for the second time.

 Personal life

 Smith came out publicly as a lesbian in 2017.

+In 2024, Smith appeared in the first season of The Offseason, a reality television series following a group of NWSL players training before the new season.